There are moments in life when you know you are doing exactly what God called you to do… and it still hurts.

 He strengthened me.

 “I see you.
 I called you.
+I prepared a way for you.
 And I am with you.”

 That’s the cost of the call sometimes.
 It doesn’t always come with applause.
 Sometimes, it comes with silence, misunderstanding, and the ache of being unseen.
 But obedience to God is never wasted.
 It always yields something deeper, something eternal.